JMM announces support to Murmu in upcoming Prez poll | Politics

 - India

-Jharkhand Mukti Morcha Chief Shibu Soren on Thursday said his party will support NDA presidential nominee Droupadi Murmu in the July 18 election.
+Jharkhand Mukti Morcha Chief Shibu Soren on Thursday said his party will support NDA presidential nominee Droupadi Murmu in the July 18 election, ending weeks of suspense.

-It is for the first time that a tribal woman has got an opportunity to become President of India.
+It is for the first time that a tribal woman has got an opportunity to become President of India, he said.

-Soren directed all MPs and MLAs of the JMM to vote for Murmu on July 18.
+Soren directed all MPs and MLAs of the JMM to vote for Murmu on July 18, the date for the Presidential elections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)